-Jorja Fleezanis served as concertmaster of the Minnesota Orchestra from 1989 to 2009 – the longest-tenured concertmaster in the orchestra’s history and only the second woman in the United States to hold the title of concertmaster in a major orchestra when appointed.
-Prior to Minnesota, she was associate concertmaster with the San Francisco Symphony for eight years, and was also a member of the Chicago Symphony.
+Jorja Fleezanis served as concertmaster of the Minnesota Orchestra from 1989 to 2009 – the longest-tenured concertmaster in the orchestra’s history and only the second woman in the United States to hold the title of concertmaster when appointed.
+Prior to Minnesota, she was associate concertmaster with the San Francisco Symphony and also a member of the Chicago Symphony.
+She has been guest concertmaster with the Los Angeles Philharmonic, Sydney Symphony, Louisiana Philharmonic, Hong Kong Philharmonic, and the Detroit Symphony.

-Ms. Fleezanis has had a number of works commissioned for her, including the John Adams Violin Concerto and Ikon of Eros by John Tavener, the latter recorded on Reference Records.
+Commissioned works include the John Adams Violin Concerto and Ikon of Eros by John Tavener, recorded on Reference Records, Sonata by Nicholas Maw, and The Sky My Husband by Aaron Kernis.
 Her recording of the complete violin sonatas of Beethoven with the French fortepianist Cyril Huvé was released in 2003 on the Cyprés label.
-Other recordings include Aaron Jay Kernis' Brilliant Sky, Infinite Sky on CRI, commissioned for her by the Schubert Club, and, with Garrick Ohlsson, Stefan Wolpe’s Violin Sonata for Koch International.